aidengindin/personal-website/content/pages/portfolio.md

 As part of a networks class (CSDS 425), I built a basic HTTP/1.1 web server in Java with support for persistent connections.
 Because it was a class project, I’m not able to post the source code publicly, but it is available upon request.

-# Recipes app

-For my senior project at CWRU, I worked with a group to develop a web-based recipe management app using Angular and Firebase.
-I focused primarily on creating Angular services to interface with the backend database.
-Because it was a class project, I’m not able to post the source code publicly, but it is available upon request.

 # Simple traceroute

 For the same networks class, I built a simple traceroute tool in Python to measure the number of hops to a remote host.
 Like the HTTP server, I can’t post the source code publicly, but it is available upon request.

-Want to see more?
-Check out my [GitHub profile](https://github.com/aidengindin) or [contact me](/pages/contact) to discuss potential collaborations.